 To take advantage of the situation, there are three things you can do:

 - Build a Plan to Solicit Reviews from Customers – Your business is likely to get dozens or even hundreds of reviews regardless of what you do.
 Instead of passive involvement, take a proactive role and solicit reviews at the point of purchase, on receipt printouts, and through your servers.
 This will create a conversation about your service, rather than a one-sided judgment.

 - Be Proactive in Engaging with Customers to Drive New Reviews – Building a list of customers through email, Facebook, or other social media allows you to reach out and ask for feedback when it matters most – whether you’re launching a new location, pushing a new menu item, or combatting a recent spate of negative reviews.

 - Don’t Be Afraid of the Bad – Have a Plan for Response – Build an action plan for how to handle negative reviews.
 You’ve likely seen the worst case scenarios when a business owner loses their temper and flames an online reviewer for what they perceive as an irrational complaint.
 By building a plan for response, including a timeframe for replying, what you’ll offer, and the language you will use, you can get in front of bad reviews and showcase your customer service to future customers.

 Using Reviews to Grow Your Business

 By far the most important component of an online review policy is staff engagement.
 Ensuring your staff understands the importance of their performance is vital.
-Engaging them to ask for reviews will not only improve service quality, but encourage them to take ownership over the process.
+Engaging them to ask for reviews will not only improve service quality but encourage them to take ownership of the process.